 Our film will take a similar approach, constructing a spine out of likewise intimate moments in the experiences of men of the 32nd Division.
 These moments, selected for their historical and thematic content, will be ordered sequentially against the larger historical backdrop, and interwoven with a modern day trek along that same path.
 The result will be an immersive experience where the audience member feels connected to the story: not like they are attending a history lecture, but like they are living the story alongside the Ghost Mountain Boys in a real, detailed, visceral way.

-Taylor’s style fits perfectly with our themes and with the island itself being a character in the film: the deep jungles and peaks scarved in mist, the exotic animals and insects, the rich brown and green tones of mud and foliage, even the total darkness of night or the flickering orange of the evening’s cooking fire.
-It’s a wild, primal environment that hearkens back to our ancestral past.
-Much like the endeavor of war.
+Accompanying us as well will be our Director of Photography, Taylor Turner.
+Taylor’s the perfect man for the job: he’s spent the last 10 years filming in Earth’s wildest places under the most extreme conditions.
+Head over to his website and watch his reel, you’ll be blown away!
+Taylor’s style fits perfectly with the imagery of Papua New Guinea: the deep jungles and peaks scarved in mist, the exotic animals and insects, the rich brown and green tones of mud and foliage, even the total darkness of night or the flickering orange of the evening’s cooking fire.
+It’s a wild, primal environment that hearkens back to the past of our ancestors, and should be feel like a threatening antagonist in and of itself.

 Archival

 One exciting prospect is the rich archival material, much of which is in the public domain.
 Recent developments in technology have lowered the cost of image processing.
-We can now enlarge, adjust frame rates, remove artifacts, sharpen and color old archival footage at a very modest cost to our production budget.
+We can now enlarge, adjust frame rates, interpolate frames, remove artifacts, dynamically-stretch, sharpen and color old archival footage at a very modest cost to our production budget.

 I am also greatly interested in using archival material and documents in new, innovative ways.
 For example, we could imagine an opening sequence: in darkness, we hear the sound of a projector spinning up.
 The style of the music, title cards, and narration invokes training films of the time.
 A voice actor declares: